edm00se/blog/_drafts/2015-12-08-task-runners-pt3-gulp.md

 gulp.task('default', ['someTask', 'anotherTask']);
 {% endhighlight %}

 That level of simplicity after the `Gruntfile.js` business was something I found quite refreshing (sorry, I had to work it in somehow).
+To get started with gulp and jshint, we need to install jshint to be available as a plugin, again via npm with `npm install gulp-jshint --save-dev`.
+My basic example includes [gulp-util](https://github.com/gulpjs/gulp-util), which is an excellent package to help with interacting with plugins and the console's output; you'll need to either install that with `npm install gulp-util --save-dev` or ignore it (and remove its corresponding require line).

 {% gist 43fcb3fcac536267440d basicGulpfile.js %}
 <br />